Skip to main content

 Frequently Asked Questions About Cheap Internet

-What is the cheapest internet provider in the US?
+What is the most affordable internet provider in the US?

-Ziply Fiber offers the lowest starting price at $20/mo for a 300 Mbps fiber connection in the Pacific Northwest.
-Nationally, Astound Broadband starts at $25/mo and Xfinity starts at $30/mo, both available in more areas.
-Actual availability depends on your address.
+Ziply Fiber advertises one of the lowest starting prices around $20/mo for a 300 Mbps fiber connection in the Pacific Northwest.
+Nationally, Astound Broadband advertises plans from around $25/mo and Xfinity from around $30/mo, both available in more areas.
+Verify current rates with each provider; pricing/availability vary by address and may change.
+(Last verified 2026.)

 Can I get internet for under $30 a month?

-Yes.
-Ziply Fiber ($20/mo), Astound Broadband ($25/mo), and some promotional Xfinity plans ($30/mo) all fall under $30.
-You may also qualify for provider-specific low-income discounts that bring the cost down further.
-Note: The Affordable Connectivity Program (ACP) previously helped reduce costs, but its federal funding expired in June 2024.
+Often yes.
+Ziply Fiber (around $20/mo), Astound Broadband (around $25/mo), and some promotional Xfinity plans (around $30/mo) are commonly advertised under $30.
+You may also qualify for provider-specific low-income discounts.
+Verify current rates with each provider; pricing/availability vary by address.
+Note: The Affordable Connectivity Program (ACP) federal funding expired in June 2024.

 Is cheap internet fast enough for streaming?